pivotal/docs-tap/vscode-extension/using-the-extension.hbs.md

 To delete a workload:

-1. Open the Command Palette by pressing ⇧⌘P on macOS or Ctrl+Shift+P on Windows.
+1. Open the Command Palette by pressing ⇧⌘P on macOS.

 1. Run `Tanzu: Delete Workload`.